gcastillo-ucsd/kloudspeaker/Client-API.md

-Kloudspeaker registers a global object `kloudspeaker`, which provides various services.
+In client JavaScript, Kloudspeaker registers a global object `kloudspeaker` which provides various services.

 # Core